justinrgarrard/world-of-naevis.net/docs/gear/charms/orichalcum.md

 >
 > A short blade that feels as though it's filled with sloshing liquid.
 >
-> When attuned, the wielder can use a bonus action while swinging it to extend an invisible blade past the dagger's edge, up to 10 feet away.
-The dagger has the _Reach_ property when used in this way.
+> When attuned and held, the wielder can extend an invisible blade past the dagger's edge by swinging it.
+The dagger has the _Reach_ property and deals slashing damage instead of piercing when used in this way.